atp30/sudok/README.md

 sudoku < tests/very_hard.txt
 ```

-Currently, `test1.txt` is solved entirely deterministically. `test2.txt` should
+Currently, `test1.txt` and `test2.txt` are solved entirely deterministically.
-also be in future. `very_hard.txt` requires trial and error.
+`very_hard.txt` requires trial and error.
+I am uncertain about the others,
+although it seems as though some trial and error may be used, based on times.